-Primary percutaneous coronary intervention (PCI) has become the more preferable reperfusion strategy for the management of acute ST-segment elevation myocardial infarction (STEMI).
-This dramatic switch from thrombolytic therapy to primary PCI was the result of several studies conducted in the early 1990s that demonstrated the superiority of primary PCI at achievement of higher rate of TIMI 3 flow (more than 80% in primary PCI compared to 50 % in fibrinolytics) and reducing stroke and reinfarction as well as an absolute reduction in mortality by 2%.
-The likelihood of pre-discharge positive exercise test is also reduced by primary angioplasty.
+Primary percutaneous coronary intervention (PCI) has become the predominant reperfusion strategy for ST-segment elevation myocardial infarction (STEMI).
+This dramatic switch from thrombolytic therapy to primary PCI was the result of several studies conducted in the early 1990s that demonstrated the superiority of primary PCI at reducing stroke and reinfarction as well as an absolute reduction in mortality by 2%.
+The likelihood of predischarge positive exercise test is also reduced by primary angioplasty.
 In hospital where facilities for primary angioplasty are available, it should be considered over fibrinolytics.
 These benefits were achieved despite a median door-to-balloon time (D2BT) of 120 min in many of the studies.
-1-2
+Elective CAG, PCI, Right heart catheterization, PTMC, Temporary and permanent